script-hermit/qa-automation-portfolio/README.md

 ---

-## ⚙️ GitHub Actions
+## ⚙️ GitHub Actions & Reporting

 CI is configured to:
 - Install dependencies for each test suite
 - For mobile: set up an Android emulator, install Appium and drivers, and run tests on the emulator
+- **Cache Maven dependencies** for faster builds
-- Generate and upload Allure HTML reports as workflow artifacts
+- Generate and upload Allure HTML reports as workflow artifacts for mobile and API tests
+- Generate and upload TestNG HTML reports for mobile and API tests
+- Generate and upload Playwright HTML reports for web tests
 - Show pass/fail badges for each workflow in this README

-To view results:
+**To view results:**
 1. Click on the **Actions** tab above
-2. Open the latest workflow run (e.g., "Mobile Tests with Allure")
+2. Open the latest workflow run (e.g., "Mobile Tests", "Playwright Tests", or "API Tests")
-3. Download the `allure-report` artifact for mobile or API test results
+3. Download the relevant artifact:
+   - `allure-report` (mobile or API)
+   - `testng-html-report` (mobile or API)
+   - `playwright-report` (web)

+**Web Test Reports:**
+After running Playwright tests, view the HTML report locally at `web-tests/playwright-report/index.html` or download the `playwright-report` artifact from CI and open `index.html` in your browser.

 ---

 ## 📸 Example Artifacts

-- ✅ Playwright screenshots and HTML reports
+- ✅ Playwright screenshots and HTML reports (`web-tests/playwright-report/index.html`)
 - ✅ API test logs and response validation (Rest-Assured)
 - ✅ Allure HTML reports for mobile and API tests (downloadable from CI)
+- ✅ TestNG HTML reports for mobile and API tests (downloadable from CI)
 - ⏳ Video recording (optional, coming soon)

 ---